riscv-builders/riscv-builders.github.io/README.md

 * `rve-zbs`
 * `rve-v`

-Note: *If no builder statisfied the combination of labels, action run will hanged FOREVER*
+> Note: If no builder statisfied the combination of labels, action run will *hanged FOREVER* (Github limitation is 35 days).

 ## Contribute builder